binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 ### 2.F.
 Optimisation of degauss value

 *For metallic (or narrow-gap) 2D systems, partial occupations near \(E_F\) are handled via smearing, and the choice of smearing scheme and width (`degauss`) can shift total energies and derived quantities like the electron-phonon coupling.
-This step scans several smearing types (Fermi-Dirac "fd", Gaussian "gauss", Methfessel-Paxton "mp", Marzari-Vanderbilt "mv") and widths, so a value can be chosen where the total energy is stable with respect to further reduction of `degauss` — since the McMillan/Eliashberg electron-phonon calculations in later steps are directly sensitive to this choice through the double-delta-function sum at $E_F$.*
+This step scans several smearing types (Fermi-Dirac "fd", Gaussian "gauss", Methfessel-Paxton "mp", Marzari-Vanderbilt "mv") and widths, so a value can be chosen where the total energy is stable with respect to further reduction of `degauss` — since the McMillan/Eliashberg electron-phonon calculations in later steps are directly sensitive to this choice through the double-delta-function sum at \(E_F\).*

 ```bash
 chmod +x degauss.sh